seanbenhur/seanbenhur/README.md

 - Building an Automated Invoice Extraction System, intelligent OCR pipelines on ImpigerTechnologies
 - Writing DataScience content as a freelance work
-- Working on developing offesive and hate speech detection on several low resource languages
+- Working on developing NLP systems on several low resource languages